 xx.3.3 WAIC Systems shall not cause harmful interference to radio altimeter systems on other aircraft while in operation in the frequency band 4 200 – 4 400 MHz.

-Note: Compliance with xx.3.3 is achieved by limiting the power of WAIC emissions below the level at which altimeter performance may be affected.
-The RTCA document DO-378 and the EUROCAE document ED-260 specify the power spectral density limit for a WAIC system that is consistent with xx.4.2 below, and provide one acceptable method of demonstrating compliance with that power spectral density limit.
+Note: Compliance with xx.3.3 is achieved by respecting xx3.4 and the limit of WAIC emissions below the level at which altimeter performance may be affected.

+xx.3.4 In order to protect radio altimeters:

+Inside and Outside WAIC Systems emissions shall respect the following technical characteristics:

+Note: Inside WAIC will operate with a fuselage attenuation of at least 35 dB.

+Outside WAIC Systems emissions radiated from one aircraft shall not exceed the maximum pfd level of -109/-103 dBm/MHz/m² at the RA antenna on another aircraft.

-xx.3.4 WAIC systems shall tolerate interference from radio altimeters and WAIC systems on other aircraft in the frequency band 4 200 – 4 400 MHz.
+xx.3.4 WAIC systems shall not claim protection from radio altimeters and should be compatible with WAIC systems on other aircraft in the frequency band 4 200 – 4 400 MHz.

-Note: The RTCA document DO-378 and the EUROCAE document ED-260 provide one acceptable method of demonstrating compliance with xx.3.4 via test.
-Alternatively, the critical coexistence scenario described in DO-378 and ED-260 may also be used to develop appropriate analyses to demonstrate compliance with xx.3.4.

 xx.4.2 WAIC System’s Total Radiated Power: